xlnwel/blog/docs/_posts/2020-07-27-deadly-triad.md

 As we concerns whether the $$Q$$ value will diverge we study the maximum absolute action value estimate, denoted "maximal $$\vert Q\vert $$".
 We use this statistic to measure stability of the value estimates.
 Because the rewards are clipped to $$[−1, 1]$$, and because the discount factor $$\gamma$$ is $$0.99$$, the maximum absolute true value in each game is bounded by $${1\over 1-\gamma}=100$$ (and realistically attainable values are typically much smaller).
 Therefore, values for which $$\vert q\vert  > 100$$ are unrealistic.
 We call this phenomenon *soft divergence*.

-[Hasselt et al. 2018](#ref1) conduct a large scale study on all 57 Atari games, with 336 parameter settings for DQN.
+[van Hasselt et al. 2018](#ref1) conduct a large scale study on all 57 Atari games, with 336 parameter settings for DQN.
 Therefore, the following experimental results are relatively strong and general

 ## Experimental Results